 - e.
 Secure the backing plate to the stationary platen.
 Refer to Section 4.2 for information about various mounting methods. - f.
 Remove the hoist rings from the backing plate. - 7.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 8.
+Remove all locks and tags. - 8.
 Reduce the clamp opening and closing speed. - 9.
 Slowly close the mold. - 10.
-Lock out and tag the machine and controller.
-Refer to Section 2.5 for more information. - 11.
+Lock out and tag the machine and controller. - 11.
 Install safety latch bars between the center plate and the backing plate on both sides of the mold/hot runner assembly.
 A minimum of two safety latch bars are required. - 12.
 Disconnect the backing plate from the stationary platen starting on the non-operator side, followed by the operator side. - 13.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 14.
+Remove all locks and tags. - 14.
 Reduce the clamp opening and closing speed. - 15.
 Slowly open the mold. - 16.
 Lock out and tag the machine and controller.

-Refer to Section 2.5 for more information. - 17.
-Install the screws that secure the backing plate to the center plate.
+17. Install the screws that secure the backing plate to the center plate.
 Torque each screw to its specified value starting from the center and working outwards.
 Refer to the assembly drawings for torque requirements.